-242. Should a licence be issued, Medpace is required to submit a contingency plan to the Regulator before commencing dealings with the GMOs.
-This plan will detail measures to be undertaken in the event of:

-- the unintended release of the GMOs, including spills - exposure of, or transmission to persons other than trial participants - a person exposed to the GMOs developing a serious adverse response.
+- 247. As per licence conditions, Medpace is required to submit a contingency plan to the Regulator before commencing dealings with the GMOs.
+This plan will detail measures to be undertaken in the event of: - the unintended release of the GMOs, including spills - exposure of, or transmission to persons other than trial participants - a person exposed to the GMOs developing a serious adverse response.